stfc/ansible-jupyter/README.md

 1. Deploy a capi cluster
 2. Ensure that you can access the cluster from the machine you are running this playbook from (`kubectl get no`)
 3. git clone this repo (`git clone https://github.com/stfc/ansible-jupyter`)
-4. Setup virtual environment:\
+4. Install requirements:\
   a.
-Create a virtual environment `venv` using `python3 -m venv venv`\
+Upgrade `pip3` using `pip3 install pip --upgrade` to ensure you are using the latest version of pip.\
   b.
-Upgrade `pip3` using `pip3 install pip --upgrade` to ensure you are using the latest version of pip.\
+Install the python dependencies: `pip3 install -r requirements.txt`\
   c.
-Activate `venv` using `. venv/bin/activate`\
+If you get an error about the version of setuptools, upgrade it manually using `pip3 install setuptools --upgrade`\
   d.
-Install the python dependencies: `pip3 install -r requirements.txt`\
-  e.
-If you get an error about the version of setuptools, upgrade it manually using `pip3 install setuptools --upgrade`\
-  f.
-Install Ansible requirements `ansible-galaxy collection install -r requirements.yml`\
+Install Ansible requirements `ansible-galaxy collection install -r requirements.yml`
-5. Uncomment the correct line for your environment in `inventory/hosts`
-6. Fill in the variables for your given environment in `group_vars/<environment>/all.yaml`
+5. Fill in the variables for your given environment in `group_vars/<environment>/all.yaml`
     - `iris_iam`: If true uses iris iam groups for admin and user accounts, if false uses jupyterhub deployed accounts instead
     - `client_id`: Client ID from iris iam
     - `client_secret`: Client secret from iris iam